Thanks to advancements in detection and treatment, a positive HIV diagnosis is no longer a death sentence.

-The virus usually becomes undetectable when ART is working well, usually after six months of consistent treatment.
+The virus usually becomes undetectable when antiretroviral therapy is working well, usually after 6 months of consistent treatment.

 People who have an undetectable viral load have effectively no risk of transmitting HIV.
-However, viral load can change quickly, so it’s important for people with undetectable viral loads have it monitored every two to four months by a healthcare professional.
+However, viral load can change quickly, so it’s important for people with undetectable viral loads to have it monitored every 2 to 4 months by a healthcare professional.

-If a person has frequent blips, they may not be taking their medicine daily, or it can be a sign that something is wrong.
+If a person has frequent blips, it may be because of inconsistent medication use, or it can be a sign that something is wrong.

-Blips can also occur when a person’s immune system is under stress, like if they get the flu.
+Blips can also occur when the immune system is under stress, such as contracting the flu.
 Because blips increase the risk of HIV transmission, additional protection is needed during this time or until undetectable status returns.